-Linda is an RN.
+Linda is a retired RN.
 I retired from the U.S. Army Corps of Engineers in St. Louis in April of 2009.
 Linda has degrees in Nursing from East Central College (AA, ?86) in Union, Missouri and Central Methodist College (BS, ?96) in Fayette, Missouri.
-I have a BS in Geology (?71) and an MS in Engineering Management (?93) from the University of Missouri - Rolla.
+I have a BS in Geology ('71) and an MS in Engineering Management ('93) from the University of Missouri - Rolla.
 We have all been involved in the Boy Scout Program over the years.
 I am an Eagle Scout and so are our sons Kelly and Shannon.
 Linda retired on 29 March 2013.
 She has served as a Den Leader, Explorer Advisor, and Venturing Advisor.
 I spent several years as a Scoutmaster, Webelos Leader, Explorer Advisor, and still serve as a Venturing Advisor.
 We attend St. Anthony Catholic Church in Sullivan.
 My parents were Edward Payne McMurphy and Ruby Ellen (Mendenhall) McMurphy.
 My paternal grandparents were John Edward McMurphy and Dulcie Love (Vest) McMurphy and my maternal grandparents were Oscar Wilde Mendenhall and Marie Louise (LeClaire) Mendenhall.
 I also have information on my grandparents that I can share by hardcopy.
 Thanks for visiting and please come again!

 Nancy McMurphy Kildahl, the author of "275 Years of McMurphys in America" can be contacted as follows:

 Nancy has the McMurphy genealogy files on her computer and can send you copies of information and would like updates, corrections, changes, etc. mailed to her or mail to Danny and he will copy and forward.